Secrets Personal Organizers Would Never Tell You for Free

 Don’t procrastinate.
 If you postpone things that take a few minutes, it adds up and suddenly you’re looking at several hours to clear your clutter.
 Always open your mail right away, do dishes right after you use them, and put things away as soon as you’re done with them.

-Piles of files isn’t going to cut it
+Piles of files aren’t going to cut it

 If you have lots of piles of papers you’re always looking through that’s a big time waster.
 Here’s what I suggest: every time you look at a piece of paper, put a red dot on it.
 If you’re ending up with 10 or 20 dots on one piece of paper, you need a new system to deal with your paperwork.